MikeVerdicchio/simple-ftp-server/README.md

 Simple FTP Server
 =================
 This repository contains the source code for a simple FTP server.
-Note, this was an assignment for Operating Systems (CS 4414) at the University of Virginia.
-If you are a current student in, or are planning to take, CS 4414, it is an **Honor Violation** to view this source code.
+This was an assignment for Operating Systems (CS 4414) at the University of Virginia.

+**Note: If you are a current student in, or are planning to take, CS 4414, it is an Honor Violation to view this source code.**